pablof7z/bitcoin-book/chapters/nodes/01_intro.md

 * The pitch / Why *you* should run a node.

 ### What it means
-Behind all the mysticism of what bitcoin is there simply is *software*.

 Bitcoin is just software.
 Like a calculator.
 You run it in a computer, you use it.
-Sure, there're some cool emergent properties out of the bitcoin software interacting with some forms of data and such and it's absolutely worthwhile exploring those emergent properties.
+Sure, there're some cool emergent properties out of the bitcoin software interacting with some forms of data and physical energy and it's absolutely worth exploring those properties.

 None of that should make you lose perspective that, underlying all of this, there's just software.